HybridDog/stochastic_texture_sampling_demo/Readme.md

 # TODO

-* Bundle everything into a single html file.
-  * Somehow put the wasm and/or js into the html file
 * With Minetest's default_lava.png, green pixels appear.
 Perhaps the colour decorrelation works incorrectly or badly
-* Add a HTTP option which enables rounding uv coordinates in the shader and disables interpolation.
-This is needed for Minetest textures.
-* Code quality and comments; perhaps somebody is going to read my code
+* Code quality and doc
+  * Comment classes and methods in hpp files
+  * Explain what this is in this readme
+  * Add license info
+* Add arguments to main and specify them on command line or as HTTP options
+  * Option for interpolation
+  * Initial camera positions
+  * URL to a texture
+* Transparency support
+  * Give transparent pixels no weight when calculating the covariance matrix for the colour decorellation
+  * skip fully transparent pixels in the histogram transformation
+  * design the background
 * Support high bit depth and wide gamut images
-* Give transparent pixels no weight when calculating the covariance matrix for the colour decorellation and skip fully transparent pixels in the histogram transformation
+  * Investigate if SDL3 works better for this purpose
+  * Use the monitor-specific colour profile (if possible at all)
+  * Load images into linear rgb float arrays (perhaps SDL2 image supports this)